Who Am I? (1998 film)

-Who Am I? (我是誰 (我是谁), also known as Jackie Chan's Who Am I?) is a 1998 Hong Kong action comedy film directed by Benny Chan and Jackie Chan, who also starred in the lead role.
-The film was released in Hong Kong on 17 January 1998.
+Who Am I? (我是誰 (我是谁), also known as Jackie Chan's Who Am I?) is a 1998 Hong Kong spy action comedy film directed by Benny Chan and Jackie Chan, who also starred in the leading role, and writer with Susan Chan and Lee Reynolds.
+The film was released theatrically in Hong Kong on 17 January 1998.
 It is also Chan's second film to be scripted and shot in English, the first one being Mr. Nice Guy.

 Plot

 Somewhere in the jungles of South Africa on Thanksgiving 1996, a multinational military unit named Special Force Unit ambushes a convoy and kidnaps several scientists working on a highly-volatile compound extracted from a recently discovered meteorite.
 Among the operatives is a Hong Kong national identified as "Jackie Chan".
-The CIA assigns Morgan to investigate the incident, unaware that he and newly retired General Sherman orchestrated the abduction for their personal profit.
+The CIA assigns Agent Morgan to investigate the incident, unaware that he and newly retired General Sherman orchestrated the abduction for their personal profit.
 At the same time, the CIA assigns another operative in South Africa for a more covert operation.

 Jackie wakes up in a tribal village somewhere in the African veldt, still recovering from injuries sustained in an accident he cannot remember.
 When asked for his name by the natives, he does not remember who he is and repeatedly asks himself, "Who Am I?".
 He is referred to as "Who Am I?" by the natives, as they think it is his name.
 The tribesmen show him the remains of a crashed helicopter and graves of those who perished aboard.
 "Who Am I?" spends weeks recuperating from his wounds and learning about the tribe's culture.
 After spotting rally cars from several miles away, "Who Am I?" bids the village farewell and ventures on a journey back to civilization.
 He befriends Japanese rally co-driver Yuki after saving her brother from a snake bite and offering to help them finish the race.
 When they reach Johannesburg, "Who Am I?" meets Christine Stark, a journalist sent to interview him about his rally adventure.